wp-plugins/f2-tumblr-widget/README.txt

 Posts can be displayed in full, as title only, or with an excerpt.
 Photo, video and audio posts will have the media displayed when the display type is not 'title only'.

+The audio player in posts can now be automatically resized to match the selected media width - this is enabled by default, but can be deselected in the widget setup.

 == Installation ==